-- e. operation not in accordance with the Radiocommunications Act or General Radio Regulations, or cancellation by Industry Canada of the station licence or operator's certificate of the coordination holder. - 29.
-Harmful interference, as referred to in section 28.d., means that which endangers the functioning of a radio navigation service or of other safety service, or seriously degrades, obstructs or repeatedly interrupts a radio communication service (including Amateur Radio) operating in accordance with the General Radio Regulations.
-Hearing the output of another co-channel repeater or radio on the frequency of a repeater or system not in use is not harmful interference. - 30.
-In the event of a perceived cause for de-registration of coordination as set out in section 28., the secretary of the BCARCC will notify the coordination holder of the perceived cause by email or mail.
-If a satisfactory reply stating the action which will be taken to maintain coordination is not received within 2 months after the notification date, the coordination will be de-registered automatically, and the coordination holder will be notified, again by email or mail.
+28. Harmful interference, which endangers the functioning of a radio navigation service or of other safety service, or seriously degrades, obstructs or repeatedly interrupts a radio communication service (including Amateur Radio) operating in accordance with the General Radio Regulations.
+Hearing the output of another co-channel repeater or radio on the frequency of a repeater or system not in use is not harmful interference.

+29. In the event of a perceived cause for de-registration of a coordination, the secretary of the BCARCC will notify the coordination holder of the perceived cause by email.
+If a satisfactory reply stating the action which will be taken to maintain coordination is not received within 2 months after the notification date, the coordination will be de-registered automatically, and the coordination holder will be notified, again by email.